Want to improve your cooking skills? My 10 tips for recipe success are a great place to get started!

 A yummy meal from Plated!

-If you really want to expand your skills and learn new techniques, I highly recommend trying a meal delivery service, like Plated.
+If you really want to expand your skills and learn new techniques, I highly recommend trying a meal delivery service, like Blue Apron or HelloFresh.

 These services deliver everything you need to create a delish meal, including the recipe and all of the ingredients.
-It’s a really fun way to try new recipes and flavor combinations, and it’s also a great way to learn new cooking techniques.
+It's a really fun way to break out of a rut and try new recipes and flavor combinations.
+You may even learn some new cooking techniques.

 More Ways to Improve Your Cooking